ghost9777/zabbix_megaraid_esxi/README.md

 ----
 You need a Linux VM to collect json files from ESXi hosts.
 It can be a separate VM or Zabbix server itself but separate one is recommended.
 Assume VM name is **`raidmon`**.
 Create a user to let ESXi hosts send json files to **`raidmon`** VM by SCP.
 Let's name this user **`esxi-raidmon`** for example.

-You need to generate SSH key pair for this user by using `ssh-keygen -t ecdsa` or your preffered method.
+You need to generate SSH key pair for this user by using `ssh-keygen -t ecdsa` or by your preffered method.
 Place public key into *`/home/esxi-raidmon/.ssh/authorized_keys`*.
 Dont't forget to limit access to this file:
 ```
 chown esxi-raidmon:esxi-raidmon /home/esxi-raidmon/.ssh/authorized_keys
 chmod 600 /home/esxi-raidmon/.ssh/authorized_keys